cloud-gov/deploy-kops/README.md

 # deploy-kops

-This is the POC framework used for deploying KOPS and performing basic operations against in.
+This is the POC framework used for deploying KOPS and performing basic operations against it.